Labor Day Sales 2019: Your A-Z guide to shop on Sunday

 Lane Bryant: Take up to 40% off clothing and shoes, in addition to free shipping on orders over $125 with the code WORKIT.

-Life is Good: All short sleeve tees are two for $40 and all long sleeves are two for $50 until Sept.
+Life is Good: All short-sleeve tees are two for $40 and all long-sleeves are two for $50 until Sept.
 2.

 Lucky Brand: Enjoy 40% off everything online at Lucky Brand and up to 75% off of sale items until Sept.
 4.